Tax Management India. Com

 X X X X Extracts X X X X

-.....
-Mumbai with family at kirit s expenses.
+..... stayed in five star hotel in Mumbai with family at kirit s expenses.
 The entire trip was financed by Kirit.
 A postpaid mobile SIM No. 8120100005, with appellant was also taken from kirit only.
 All these facts apparent on record are sufficient to hold that appellant was intentionally aiding kirit and all his associates to let them commit illegal imports.
 Hence, we hold that there are sufficient ingredients for commission of offence by the appellant.
 The Appellant was well aware about the proxy imports of Ajay and Kirit which were being cleared from a non-EDI port which was under the Appellant's control.
 Being the in charge of the customs port it was his duty to discourage this fraudulent practice.
 However, he not only kept mum but also encouraged the proxy importers to undertake such proxy imports from his port and even facilitated such proxy importers which clearly show his connivance in promoting the fraudulent practices.
-Kirit and Ajay have admitted in various statements that they were importing goods in proxy, using dummy IECs and cleared the said goods from ICD Dhannad/ Kheda on the strength of manipulated invoices showing only a few items, which grossly understated values to evade duty.
-The app .....
+Kirit and Ajay have admitted in various statements that they were importing goods in proxy, using dummy IECs and cleared the said goods from ICD Dhannad/ Kheda on the strength of manipulated invoices showing only a few items, which grossly understated values .....

 X X X X Extracts X X X X